Flood survivors pelt Spain's royals with mud and premier is evacuated during a visit

 Shouts included demands for Mazón, whose administration is in charge of civil protection, and “Where is Pedro Sánchez?”

-Felipe insisted on trying to dialogue with people as he tried to continue his visit.
-He spoke to several people, patting two young mean on their backs and sharing a quick embrace, with mud stains on his black rain coat.
+Felipe insisted on trying to speak with people as he tried to continue his visit.
+He spoke to several people, patting two young men on their backs and sharing a quick embrace, with mud stains on his black raincoat.

-According to a journalist for Spanish broadcaster RTVE near Felipe, one woman wept and told him she didn’t have food and diapers while another person said “don’t abandon us.”
+According to a journalist for Spanish broadcaster RTVE who was near Felipe, one woman wept and told him she didn’t have food or diapers while another person said “don’t abandon us.”

 But after approximately half an hour of tension, the monarchs got in officials cars and left with a mounted police escort.

-One woman smacked an official car with an umbrella, and other kicked it, before it sped off.
+One woman smacked an official car with an umbrella and another kicked it before it sped off.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.